Interbank lending with benchmark rates: Pareto optima for a class of singular control games: Introduction

-The first two terms in \eqref{eq.evolution} correspond to the 'baseline' (uncontrolled) diffusion dynamics, and the last two term correspond to the control $\pmb{\xi}^i=(\xi^{i,+}, \xi^{i,-})$, modeled as a pair of non-decreasing c\`adl\`ag processes, leading to a {\it singular control} problem \citep{karatzas1982} for each player.
-Nash equilibria for such singular control games have been studied in \citep{GX2019}.
-In the present work, we focus on Pareto-optimal outcomes.
+The first two terms in \eqref{eq.evolution} correspond to the `baseline' (uncontrolled) diffusion dynamics, and the last two term correspond to the control $\pmb{\xi}^i=(\xi^{i,+}, \xi^{i,-})$, modeled as a pair of non-decreasing c\`adl\`ag processes.
+Here we focus on Pareto-optimal outcomes.

 \paragraph{Contribution.} The present work is a study of Pareto-optimal policies for the class of stochastic singular control games considered above, motivated by the interbank lending problem.
-We relate the Pareto optima of this game to the solution of a 'regulator's problem', characterized as a singular stochastic control problem which we study in detail.
+We relate the Pareto optima of this game to the solution of a regulator's problem, characterized as a high-dimensional singular stochastic control problem which we study in detail.
 The regularity analysis of the value function, following the approach of \cite{SS1989}, for the regulator's problem enables us to characterize the optimal controls for this problem and subsequently the Pareto-optimal policies for the $N$-player game.

-We obtain a description of Pareto-optimal policies in terms of a multidimensional Skorokhod problem for a 'regulated diffusion' in a bounded region whose boundary is piece-wise smooth with possible corners.
+We obtain a description of Pareto-optimal policies in terms of a multidimensional Skorokhod problem for a `regulated diffusion' in a bounded region whose boundary is piece-wise smooth with possible corners.
 The state process follows a diffusion process in the interior, and the control intervenes only at the boundary to reflect it back into the interior.

 Finally, we derive explicit descriptions of Pareto-optimal policies when $N=2$.
 This complements the existing literature on Nash equilibrium for stochastic two player games \citep{DF2018,dianetti2020nonzero,hernandez2015zero,KZ2015}.
-Analytical comparison between the Pareto-optimal and the Nash equilibrium solutions demonstrates the role of regulator in the interbank lending game.
+Analytical comparison between the Pareto-optimal and the Nash equilibrium solutions demonstrates the role of regulator in the interbank lending market.

-Our analysis provides insights for regulatory intervention on the interbank market.
+Our analysis for the general case $(N \ge 2)$ provides insights for regulatory intervention on the interbank market.
 In particular, it allows us to quantify the impact of a regulator on the stability of the benchmark rate.

 \paragraph{Relation with previous literature.}